salesforce/near-membrane/README.md

 ### Debuggability

-* Debugging is still very challenging considering that dev-tools are still caching up with the Proxies.
+* Debugging is still very challenging considering that dev-tools are still catching up with the Proxies.
 Chrome for example has differences displaying proxies in the console vs the watch panel.

 Additionally, there is an existing bug in ChromeDev-tools that prevent a detached iframe to be debugged (https://bugs.chromium.org/p/chromium/issues/detail?id=1015462).